kennyhml/tree-sitter-abap/README.md

 ## Obsolete Language Elements
 Many obsolete language elements, as specified in the official ABAP documentation, are currently out of scope and will not be supported.
-Some language elements that are still commonly found in On Premise / Private Cloud Systems may be supported despite officially marked as obsolete - for example the addition `IN BACKGROUND TASK` of a function call.
+Some language elements that are still commonly found in On Premise / Private Cloud Systems may be supported despite officially marked as obsolete - for example the addition `IN BACKGROUND TASK` of a function call and dynpro elements.

-## Design
-### Project Layout
-As ABAP contains an excessively large number of syntax variants to cover, parts of the grammar are split apart into their own sub-directories within the `grammar/` folder and later consolidated into the main `grammar.js`.
-This allows for cohesive grouping of language features, such as Dynpro-, ABAP OO-, or ABAP SQL Elements.

 ## Why tree-sitter?
 Tree-sitter performs **incremental parsing**, making it ideal for working with large or legacy ABAP codebases that often span thousands of lines in a single report.
 The resulting parser is compiled to **native C**, enabling significantly better performance than typical regex-based parsers (such as TextMate).